ie3-institute/PowerSystemDataModel/docs/readthedocs/models/input/grid/line.md

    * - parallelDevices
      - –
-     - overall amount of parallel lines to automatically construct (e.g. parallelDevices = 2 will build a total of two lines using the specified parameters)
+     - | overall amount of parallel lines to automatically construct
+       | (e.g. parallelDevices = 2 will build a total of two lines
+       | using the specified parameters)

    * - type
      - –
      -

    * - length
-     - k m
+     - km
      -

    * - geoPosition